Back to Top

 What to Expect

-• A 30-minute individual session with a tutor focusing on the area(s) that you identify including thesis/topic sentences, style, organization, grammar/punctuation and documentation.
-(During peak times you might need to wait for the next available tutor.)
+• A 30-minute individual session with a writing consultant focusing on the area(s) that you identify including thesis/topic sentences, style, organization, grammar/punctuation and documentation.
+(During peak times you might need to wait for the next available writing consultant.)

-• The tutor will go through some of your paper with you, focusing on the area(s) that you indicated on the intake form (thesis/topic sentences, style, organization, grammar/punctuation, documentation or other).
+• The writing consultant will go through some of your paper with you, focusing on the area(s) that you indicated on the intake form (thesis/topic sentences, style, organization, grammar/punctuation, documentation or other).

 • Online follow-up activities for skill development can be assigned, if applicable and desired.